mverneret/IS_pipeline/README.md

 ## 4- Integration sites extraction
 After the mapping, the goal is to identify the different integration sites using reads at the junction between LTR sequences and host genome.
-This step was adapted from PCIP-seq ([Artesi et al., 2021](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02307-0)).
+This step was adapted from PCIP-seq pipeline ([Artesi et al., 2021](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02307-0)).

 <img src="image/PCR-duplicates_pipeline.png" width="60%">